 AlphaGo's Play Makes Us Feel Free

+So a game that has stood for over 3,000 years dies because AI has proven it can beat humans?
 Not quite.
-Recently, DeepMind announced plans to host the ‘Future of Go Summit’ in China where AI experts and some of the best GO players in the world will meet to discuss the future of AI as a result of the learning taking place in the field of gaming.
+Recently, DeepMind announced the ‘Future of Go Summit’ in China where AI experts and some of the best GO players in the world will meet to discuss the future of AI as a result of the learning taking place in the field of gaming.

 As part of this Summit AlphaGo will take on the World #1 Ke Jie in a best-of-three match.
 What is interesting about the Summit and the news stories that have emerged since Sedol was beaten 12 months ago can be summed up in this one quote by professional Go player, Zhou Ruiyang: